dxw/dxw-members-only/readme.txt

 Contributors: tomdxw, robdxw
 Tags: membership, private content, security
 Requires at least: 4.0
-Tested up to: 4.6.1
+Tested up to: 6.5.5
-Stable tag: 3.0.0
+Stable tag: 4.1.0
 License: MIT
 License URI: https://opensource.org/licenses/MIT

 Prevent users who aren't logged in from viewing your site.
-Whitelist selected content or IPs.
+Allowlist selected content or IP addresses.

 == Description ==

 This plug-in allows site admins to make their site visible only to users who are logged in.
-It also provides options to make selected URIs publicly available, and to whitelist selected IPs so that they are not required to log in to view protected content.
+It also provides options to make selected URIs publicly available, and to allowlist selected IP addresses so that they are not required to log in to view protected content.

 == Installation ==